test-repo-tih/azure-cli-extensions/src/managednetwork/azext_managednetwork/report.md

 |--scope|str|The base resource of the scope assignment to create.
 The scope can be any REST resource instance.
 For example, use '/subscriptions/{subscription-id}/' for a subscription, '/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}' for a resource group, and '/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}/providers/{resource-provider}/{resource-type}/{resource-name}' for a resource.|scope|scope|
 |--location|str|The geo-location where the resource lives|/location|/location|
 |--assigned-managed-network|str|The managed network ID with scope will be assigned to.|/assigned_managed_network|/properties/assignedManagedNetwork|
-### managed-network delete
+### managednetwork delete

-delete a managed-network.
+delete a managednetwork.

 |Option|Type|Description|Path (SDK)|Path (swagger)|
 |------|----|-----------|----------|--------------|